tamberg/fablabzurich-laser-intro/README.md

 They cut sheets of 600 x 900 mm, < 10 mm.

+## What's a design?
+A design (for a laser) is a vector based 2D drawing.

 ## The easy way
+This should take about 15 minutes, if the laser is available.

 ### Download a design
+Download a design e.g. from https://www.thingiverse.com/tag:laser

-DXF, SVG or PDF e.g. from https://www.thingiverse.com/tag:laser
+Our laser software works with DXF, SVG or PDF design files.

 ### Cut the design
 Ask the lab manager for help with the laser cutter.